You might have heard of QoS, which is short for Quality of Service. It’s a common and practical feature among home Wi-Fi routers.

 Quality of Service is a routing feature that allows users to prioritize the bandwidth for specific programs, clients, or services.

-In a nutshell, the way it works, QoS takes the existing broadband connection and designates a specific amount of requested bandwidth to your desired target, in real-time, before the rest of the network.
+In a nutshell, the way it works is that QoS takes the existing broadband connection and designates a specific amount of requested bandwidth to your desired target(s) in real-time before the rest of the network.
+Having the first dibs on the bandwidth, the prioritized parties also enjoy the best possible connection quality, including the lowest possible latency.

-For example, if you prioritize VoIP, your Internet-based calls will get all the bandwidth it needs before any other applications.
-Or, if you prioritize your Xbox (or a particular game), then the game console will get the first dibs on the Internet before any other devices.
+For example, if you prioritize VoIP, your Internet-based calls will get all the bandwidth they need before any other applications.
+Or, if you prioritize your Xbox (or a particular game), the game console will get first access to the Internet before any other devices.

-You can do that with anything you want, such as Netflix streaming, video calling, online surfing, etc.
+You can do that with anything you want, such as streaming on Netflix, video calling, browsing the internet, and so on.

 Of course, you can also prioritize file downloading, though you shouldn’t.
 Downloading never requires prioritizing.
 Instead, it’s generally the reason we need QoS in the first place.

-When left alone, a single file download job can hog all the bandwidth, no matter how fast the Internet connection is, until it's complete.
+Indeed, when left alone, a single file download job may consume all the bandwidth, regardless of the Internet connection speed, until it is complete.

-So, QoS is also about giving specific devices or services the lowest priority of the broadband to ensure they will not interfere with the regular and more important operation of the rest of the network.
+So, QoS is also about giving specific devices or services the lowest priority on the broadband to ensure they won’t interfere with the regular and more critical operation of the rest of the network.

 “Smart Queue Management” (SQM) and “Bufferbloat”